But Nothing heals the past like time and they can’t steals the love you’re born to find.– Be alright, Dean Lewis

 She turned towards me, her eyes glistening with unshed tears.

 “What do you need to forget?”
 I ask again.

 She looked away and sighed.
 I knew better than to ask again.

 “How do I forget our conversations?
 How do I forget those moments when I felt safe with her?
 She was my confidant.
 How do I move on?
-It is so strange that with time, the memories we once cherished become so tainted that they cause nothing but pain.
+It is so strange that the memories we once cherished become so tainted that they cause nothing but pain with time.
 That they bring nothing but tears.”

 “How do I forget the games we used to play?
 How do I forget everything he did for me and I for him?
 How do I forget the feeling I had when he wanted me?
 How do I un-feel all that?
 How do I forget how happy my little self would get?
 My knight in white.”
 She laughed

-She was quite for a while.
-I thought she didn’t want to tell me and was going to apologize, when she started to speak.
+She was quiet for a while.
+I thought she didn’t want to tell me and was about to apologize when she started to speak.

-But things hand’t changed, at least not for me.
-We had matured but she was still the same girl I fell in love with.
-The same heart that kept mine beating.
+But things hadn’t changed, at least not for me.
+We had matured, but she was still the same girl I fell in love with.
+The same heart that kept my beating.
 Yes, it was battered.
-But it’s the scars that makes it even more precious to me.
+But it’s the scars that make it even more precious to me.

 Nothing had changed.
 I was still here.
 She was too.
 She was just too lost to notice.
-I wish she’d notice that in the past 5 years nothing much had changed.
+I wish she’d noticed that nothing much had changed in the past 5 years.
 Only the cans of soda pop were now cans of beer.
 She was still the one I lived for.
 The one I’d die for.

 “Things change.
 That’s life.
-Just remember it’s all for the best.
+Just remember, it’s all for the best.
 People leave.
-It they didn’t, you’d never find the one whose meant for you.”
+If they didn’t, you’d never find the one who’s meant for you.”
 I whispered to her, hoping she’d realize what I truly meant.
-She nodded and the sighed, leaning her head on my shoulder, she stared at the night sky.
-She was looking at her stars and I, at mine.
+She nodded and then sighed, leaning her head on my shoulder; she stared at the night sky.
+She was looking at her stars, and I, at mine.